 - Courses used for a minor cannot overlap with courses used for a major or a certificate.

 - Note: If a cross-listed course (e.g., ADMJ 1400/LEGLST1140 Introduction to Criminal Law) has been taken for the student’s major, it may not be double-counted towards the minor or vice versa.
 A cross-listed course in two different departments or programs is considered the same course.

-Check with your academic advisor prior to declaring your minor to address any possible limitations in class selection related to your program.
-Talk to your academic advisor about your interests and how to add a minor to your program of study.
+Tip: Check with your academic advisor prior to declaring your minor to address any possible limitations in class selection related to your program.
 Information about minors outside CGS is located in the blocks to the right.